OpenMDAO/OpenMDAO/openmdao/docs/advanced_guide/derivs/partial_derivs_explicit.rst

 After you declare the non-zero partial derivatives, you need to implement the :code:`compute_partials` method to perform the actual derivative computations.
 OpenMDAO will call this method whenever it needs to work with the partial derivatives.
-The values are stored in the Jacobian object, :code:`J`, and get used in the linear solutions that are necessary to compute model level total derivatives.
+The values are stored in the Jacobian object, :code:`J`, and get used in the linear solutions that are necessary to compute model-level total derivatives.
 This API results in the assembly of a Jacobian matrix in memory.
-It is the most appropriate way to declare derivatives in the vast majority of circumstances, and you should use it unless you have a good reason not to.
+The :code:`compute_partials` API is the most appropriate way to declare derivatives in the vast majority of circumstances, and you should use it unless you have a good reason not to.

 Providing derivatives using the matrix-free API
 ************************************************

 Sometimes you don't want to assemble the full partial-derivative Jacobian of your component in memory.
 We're not going to discuss why this might be the case in this tutorial.
-For now lets just say that if matrix-assembly won't work for your application you are likely already well aware of this issue.
+For now, let's just say that if matrix-assembly won't work for your application you are likely already well aware of this issue.
 If you can't imagine why you would want to use a matrix-free API, then don't worry about this.
-If you do need to work matrix-free there is a different API that you can use.
+If you do need to work matrix-free, there is a :code:`compute_jacvec_product` API that you can use.
 See the :ref:`ExplicitComponent <comp-type-2-explicitcomp>` reference for an example of how to use it.